gashawgedef/Steghub_Devops_Engineering_Projects/project-04-MEAN-STACK/self_study_and_challenge_solutions.md

   6. **Presentation Layer:** Translates data between the application layer and the network (encryption, compression).
   7. **Application Layer:** Closest to the end-user, where applications interact with the network (HTTP, FTP).

-### Resources Used:
-- Videos and articles from MDN and GeeksforGeeks.

----

 ## 2. Load Balancing in AWS

 ### Key Learnings: